com-lihaoyi/scalasql/docs/design.md

 ScalaSql aims to mimic both the syntax and semantics of Scala collections, which should hopefully result in a library much more familiar to Scala programmers.
-Squeryl's DSL on the other hand is unlike Scala collections, but as an embedded DSL is unlike raw SQL as well, making it unfamiliar to people with either Scala or raw SQL expertise
+Squeryl's DSL on the other hand is unlike Scala collections, but as an embedded DSL is unlike raw SQL as well, making it unfamiliar to people with either Scala or raw SQL expertise.

+While ScalaSql still has some syntax edge cases - e.g. using triple `===` instead of double `==` - overall it should give us a much more familiar experience to Scala programmers than libraries like Squeryl (above) or ScalikeJDBC (below).

 ### ScalikeJDBC